|

 PRINTER CARTRIDGES |

-cartridges (in grey, next to the orange). cut in half and washed thoroughly
+(in grey, next to the orange). cut in half and washed thoroughly under the

 |